Bloggify/bootstrap-form-builder/README.md

 ##Where can I see it in action using bootstrap v 2.3.1 thanks to [minikomi](https://github.com/minikomi/Bootstrap-Form-Builder/)?

-It's hosted on github pages [here](http://minikomi.github.io/Bootstrap-Form-Builder/).
+And It's hosted on github pages [here](http://ihabsoliman.github.io/Bootstrap-Form-Builder) using bootstrap v 3.0.0

 ###Notes